KxSystems/docs/docs/cloud/aws/index.md

 By doing this, it allows you to start instances on demand, without the need to co-locate the HDB data alongside those nodes.
 This separation is always via the networking infrastructure built into EC2.
 In other words, your virtualized compute instance can be attached to a real physical instance of the storage via the EC2 network, and thereafter appears as block storage.
 This is referred to as _network attached storage_ (Elastic Block Storage).

-Alternatively, you can place the files on a remote independent file system, which in turn is typically supported by EC2 instances stored on EBS or S3.
+Alternatively, you can place the files on a remote independent filesystem, which in turn is typically supported by EC2 instances stored on EBS or S3.

 ### Amazon S3 object store